pygame/pygame/docs/reST/ref/mixer.rst

       - AUDIO_ALLOW_CHANNELS_CHANGE
       - AUDIO_ALLOW_ANY_CHANGE

    .. versionadded:: 2 allowedchanges added for SDL2.
-Only allowedchanges=0 works with SDL1.
+                     This has no effect with SDL1 (i.e. the requested format may always differ from the returned format).

    It is safe to call this more than once, but after the mixer is initialized